spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

     * Storage

 <InfoBox>
-For the OS pack, if a custom CA certificate is required for the outgoing traffic, make sure to specify it.
+For the OS pack, if a custom CA certificate is required for outgoing traffic, make sure to specify it.

 **Example:**